cyber-dojo-retired/ragger/docs/README.md

 I would like to strip that functionality from runner and put in into this ragger service.
 RAG = Red/Amber/Green.

-I envisage this starting as a straight "Sprout-Class" refactoring.
+I envisage this starting as a straight "Sprout-Class" refactoring and would work exactly the same way it currently does in runner.
 Viz the ragger service would hold a global rag_cache and it would populate this from the rag-lambda source file inside the target image.
 The extraction of the source of the rag-lambda file could be